alexanderharms/cursedlabeling/README.md

 ## Usage
 ```
-python3 cursedlabeling.py (--multi) filename --column columnname
+python cursedlabeling.py (--multi) filename --column columnname
 ```
 By calling the script in this way it is possible to start labeling the column 'columnname' from file 'filename'.
 By using the flag '--multi' or '-m' it is possible to assign multiple labels to one text.

+When using the 'multi'-flag the next text can be summoned by pressing 'n';
+when not using this flag the next text will be presented as soon as a label is assigned.

 Currently the text is displayed in curses 'windows'; in order to prevent an error the text displayed is shortened.